stealify/server-harp/README.md

  - pre-processing
  - Ssr
  - NodeJS Project

-> can be used with DIREKTSPEED Server as Module
+> can be used with DIREKTSPEED Server as Modules

-### What is DIREKTSPEED Server - Module PreRender?
+### What is DIREKTSPEED Server

-DIREKTSPEED Server is a static web server that also serves doT Jade, Markdown, EJS, Less, Stylus, Sass, and CoffeeScript **as** HTML, CSS, and JavaScript without any configuration.
+DIREKTSPEED Server is a Server and Application Delivery Controler that also serves doT Jade, Markdown, EJS, Less, Stylus, Sass, and CoffeeScript **as** HTML, CSS, and JavaScript without any configuration.
 It supports the beloved layout/partial paradigm and it has flexible metadata and global objects for traversing the file system and injecting custom data into templates.
-Optionally, DIREKTSPEED Server - Module PreRender can also compile your project down to static assets for hosting behind any valid HTTP server.
+Optionally, steal-server can also compile your project down to static assets for hosting behind any valid HTTP server.

 ### Why?
+Development got Hard this Days if you want to stay up with current Technology.
+I wanted a Way to Develop Faster and Better then Ever Befor thats why i created this it enables us to Setup fast a Server with all needed Things and Focus more on the Application code.

 Pre-compilers are becoming extremely powerful and shipping front-ends as static assets has many upsides.
 It's simple, it's easy to maintain, it's low risk, easy to scale, and requires low cognitive overhead.
 I wanted a lightweight web server that was powerful enough for me to abandon web frameworks for dead simple front-end publishing.